-This secluded resort is located in the South Devon Area of Outstanding Natural Beauty, in a wooded valley which runs all the way down to the lovely Wembury Beach.
+These wonderful rustic eco-lodges are set in a secluded woodland resort located in the South Devon Area of Outstanding Natural Beauty.
+The gorgeous wooded valley runs all the way down to the lovely Wembury Beach offering amazing coastal and countryside views.
 It's ideal for nature lovers or just anyone who wants a break from the hustle or bustle of modern life, whether you'd prefer an active outdoor holiday or just need somewhere to relax.
 You can easily explore the countryside and coast along a range of great walking routes, including access to the South West Coast Path, Britain's longest National Trail.
 Or you can simply unwind in the resort's tranquil forest setting, admiring the gorgeous views and the rich variety of local wildlife.

-There's a wide range of lodges and cabins to choose from at Churchwood Valley, all of which are designed to fit in with their natural surroundings without sacrificing cosiness or convenience.
+There's a wide range of eco-lodges and cabins to choose from at Churchwood Valley, all of which are designed to fit in with their natural surroundings without sacrificing cosiness or convenience.
 Timber construction inside and out provides a rustic feeling, with many of the cabins built using wood from the local forest.
 Of course, you'll also find all the modern appliances you'd expect for a self-catering holiday, as well as comfortable furnishings and a relaxing atmosphere.
 Outside you'll have your own secluded patio area perfect for barbecuing, watching animals or just immersing yourself in the scenic surroundings.
-Each cabin also comes with its own parking space.

 Things to Try